aericjw/abstract-vulnerable-app/README.md

 React Client \
 Node.js Server

+## To-Do List:
+- [ ] End game when run out of time
+- [ ] Make app look better with a CSS framework
+- [ ] Add settings to change probability
+- [ ] Add instructions that displays at the beginning

 ## Instructions:
 This project is in progress so use `npm run dev` from the root directory to concurrently start client and server